 |Last Run||When the query was run last.
 You can sort the list in either ascending or descending order by selecting the arrow over this column.|

 |Run Time||The amount of time it took to run the query.|

-The Credentials tab displays your Postgres credentials.
-Select the Copy icon next to any field to store its contents in your keyboard buffer.
-For more information on how to use these credentials to connect with external clients, please read the connect with clients guide.
+The Credentials tab displays both your expiring and non-expiring credentials.
+For more information on how to use these credentials to connect with external clients, please read the credentials guide.